Heun Functions and Some of Their Applications in Physics: Some Examples of the Heun equation in Physical Applications

-o Sucu and \"{U}nal obtained closed solutions for the spinor particle written in the background of the Nutku helicoid instanton metric \cite{Nuri}.
-One can show that these solutions can be expanded in terms of Mathieu functions if one attempts to use the separation of variables method, as described by L.Chaos-Cador and E. Ley-Koo \cite{Chaos}.
+o One can show that the solutions of Sucu and \"{U}nal can be expanded in terms of Mathieu functions if one attempts to use the separation of variables method. as described by L.Chaos-Cador and E. Ley-Koo \cite{Chaos}.

-In the subsequent sections I will summarize some work Tolga Birkandan and I have done on this topic \cite{tolga2,tolga1,tolga3}.